 10. Basement Bachelor

 Do you ever use your basement?
 If not, why not convert it into a basement bachelor?
-If well done, your return on investment will be great: you can earn rent from tenants, and your home’s resale value will increase.
+If done right, your return on investment will be great: you can earn rent from tenants, and your home’s resale value will increase.
 Though, before moving forward with this idea, be sure to check with your city whether or not converting the space into a rental property is a possibility.

 11. Relaxation room